 1. Proposed amendment(s) to these Bylaws may be initiated either by action of the Society Board or by a petition to the President signed by 5% or 15 professional members of the Society, whichever is smaller.

-2.The IIE Technical Networking Liaison will distribute to all members copies of the proposed amendment along with ballot forms by electronic mail.
+2.The IISE Technical Networking Liaison will distribute to all members copies of the proposed amendment along with ballot forms by electronic mail.
 Ballots will be submitted electronically not later than two weeks after distribution to the membership.
 Unless approved by the Board as being needed sooner, amendments to the Bylaws that are being brought to a vote will be voted upon in the next Society election.

-3. The adoption of the proposed amendment requires an affirmative vote by at least two-thirds of the members voting, as tallied by the IIE Technical Networking Liaison who must report the results to the President within one week of the date specified for receipt of the ballots.
+3. The adoption of the proposed amendment requires an affirmative vote by at least two-thirds of the members voting, as tallied by the IISE Technical Networking Liaison who must report the results to the President within one week of the date specified for receipt of the ballots.
 The President must announce the result of the balloting to the membership.

 4. If approved by the Society membership, the proposed amendment to the Bylaws will become effective upon approval by the Institute.

 The adoption of the Bylaws of the Society requires an affirmative vote by at least two-thirds of the members voting in response to an electronic ballot for this purpose.
 The IISE Technical Networking Liaison will tally the votes and report the results to the President.